 Each folder will have its own configuration file and each member will be able to customize it according to his wishes.
-You can set a minimum track number for one of the pedalboards that cannot be reached in order to separate the tracks that can be used by each pedalboard: see the "Track Offset" parameter in the configuration 6D.4.
-DESCRIPTION OF THE LOOP4LIVE CONFIGURATION PARAMETERS.
+You can set a minimum track number for one of the pedalboards that cannot be reached in order to separate the tracks that can be used by each pedalboard: see the TRACK_OFFSET parameter in the config.ini file.

-You can also link the selection of footswitches via the "Linked" parameter in the configuration : changing the scene on one footswitch will change the scene on the other footswitches.
+You can also link the selection of footswitches via the IS_LINKED parameter in the config.ini file: changing the scene on one footswitch will change the scene on the other footswitches.